viktor-demo/bob-lab-python-to-js/README.md

 This demonstrates that Bob can explain its own implementation decisions — useful when you need to justify or defend generated code to a colleague or reviewer.

+> **Optional — Bonus prompts:** Steps 3.5, 3.6, and 3.7 are independent of each other.
+Run any or all of them depending on time.
+Each covers a distinct translation challenge and can be revisited after the lab.

 ### 3.5 — Understand the statistical calculations translation

 ```